Articles on: Listings Management

 Step-by-step instructions

-Option 1 — Buyer Status First, Tags Second (Best for most workflows)
+Option 1: Buyer Status First, Tags Second (Best for most workflows)

 1. Open the portfolio and review the property list.

-• Rejected = remove from consideration
+• Rejected = removed from consideration

 • Proposed (default) = undecided / needs review